bobc/RepRap-meta-proto/README.md

 2. To place a bounty, go to bountysource and select the issue.

-3. The person who wants to claim a bounty will submit a request to close an issue with a solution provided.
+3. Any person who wants to claim a bounty should propose a solution to the issue, if the solution is satisfactory then the issue will be closed and then the bounty can be claimed